Oliver-Malkin/EEPROM-Programmer/README.md

 ### Cancel byte stream

 At any point it might be needed to cancel the byte stream mode (to move to another address for example).
-In this case then the byte stream mode can be cancelled by sending a `0xff` signal.
+In this case then the byte stream mode can be cancelled by sending a `0xff` followed by a handshake `0xaa`.
 This will cancel the current state and put the programmer back into the initial power on state.
 If you need to write the value of `0xff` then this must be repeated as the next immediate byte.
+Once the programmer has ceased programming an ACK will be sent.

 ## Notes: